The Advice Service is here for you today call us on 02392843478

 There are two possible reasons why an appeal might be made.
 These are:

-A - The University or End Point Assessment Organisation has made an administrative error or not followed its own procedures (which you can evidence) when arriving at the decision being appealed, or
+1. Procedural Error – The University (or End Point Assessment Organisation) made an administrative error or did not follow its own procedures, and you can provide evidence.

 As part of the appeals process, you will need to submit a statement outlining why you are submitting an appeal.